A New Geometric Representation for 3D Bijective Mappings and Applications: Analysis

 Since $rank(\tilde{\nabla}^T\mathcal{A}^G\tilde{\nabla})=N-1$ and $\mathcal{A}^G$ is full rank, $rank(\tilde{\nabla})=N-1$.
 Together with the definition of $\tilde{\nabla}$, we know that its null space only includes $\Vec{e}_i$ and its row space contains the remaining components.
 Since $\vec{v}_{\setminus i}$ contains the complementary components of $\Vec{e}_i$, $\tilde{\nabla}\vec{v}_{\setminus i}$ is nonzero if $\vec{v}_{\setminus i}$ is nonzero.
 Otherwise, if $\vec{v}_{\setminus i}$ is a zero vector, then $\eta$ is nonzero because $\vec{v}$ is nonzero.
 Therefore, the two terms $\|\mathcal{H}\tilde{\nabla}\vec{v}_{\setminus i}\|_2^2$ and $\eta^2$ cannot be zero at the same time.
 Then $\vec{v}^T\mathcal{M}\vec{v}>0$, which proves the statement. \end{proof}

-For any SPD matrix $\mathcal{M}$, we set the $i$-th row and $i$-th column of $\mathcal{M}$ to be zero, and set the $i$-th diagonal entry to $1$, then we get a new matrix $\mathcal{P}$. \begin{proposition} $\mathcal{P}$ is also SPD. \end{proposition} \begin{proof} Since $\mathcal{M}$ is an SPD matrix, it can be decomposed to $Q\Lambda Q^T$ where $\Lambda$ contains the eigenvalues, which are all positive.
+For any SPD matrix $\mathcal{M}$, setting the $i$-th row and $i$-th column to zero and the $i$-th diagonal entry to $1$ produces a new matrix, denoted as $\mathcal{P}$. \begin{proposition} $\mathcal{P}$ is also SPD. \end{proposition} \begin{proof} Since $\mathcal{M}$ is an SPD matrix, it can be decomposed to $Q\Lambda Q^T$ where $\Lambda$ contains the eigenvalues, which are all positive.

 Then, by setting the $i$-th row of $Q$ to $0$, we get another matrix $\tilde{Q}$.
 Then we have

 where $\mathcal{E}$ is an $N \times N$ matrix whose $i$-th diagonal entry is $1$, and all other entries are zero.